katefengx/power-outage-prediction/_site/README.md

 We performed a permutation test by shuffling the "Missing/Not Missing" labels for the `'DEMAND.LOSS.MW'` column, and calculated the difference in average outage durations between both groups.

 Our observed difference in duration was 128.76 minutes and our p-value for this permutation test was 0.34.
-Using a significance level of 1%, we determine that this is a high p-value and therefore fail to reject the null.
-The difference in mean durations between missing and non-missing demand loss data was due to chance.
+Using a significance level of 5%, we determine that this is a high p-value and therefore **fail to reject the null.** The difference in mean durations between missing and non-missing demand loss data was likely due to chance.

 <iframe
   src="assets/duration_missing_hist.html"